Rectified Gaussian Scale Mixtures and the Sparse Non-Negative Least Squares Problem: Introduction

 In many applications, $N<M$ and Eq. \eqref{intro_1} is under-determined.
-As a result, a unique solution to Eq. \eqref{intro_2} may not exist.
+This means that a unique solution for $\vect{x}$ may not exist.
 Recovering a unique solution is possible if more information is known \textit{a-priori} about the solution vector.
-A useful assumption, and one that has been recently became very popular is that the solution is \textit{sparse} (i.e. has few non-zero elements) \cite{potter2010sparsity,hurmalainen2012group,lustig2006kt}.
-In this case, the optimal sparsest solution (e.g. assuming a noiseless scenario) can be recovered by modifying Eq. \eqref{intro_2} to:
+For example, a useful assumption is that the solution vector is \textit{sparse} and contains only a few non-zero elements \cite{potter2010sparsity,hurmalainen2012group,lustig2006kt}.
+In this case, the sparsest solution (assuming a noiseless case) can be recovered by modifying Eq. \eqref{intro_2} to

-where the norm of $\Vert \vectx \Vert_0$ is the $\ell_0$ pseudo-norm, which is the number of non-zero elements in $\vectx$ (e.g. this number is also referred to as cardinality of the solution).
-Therefore, the objective is to minimize the number of non-zero elements in $\vectx$, while still satisfying the optimization constraints.
-We refer to Eq. \eqref{intro_3} as the sparse NNLS (S-NNLS) problem.
+where $\Vert . \Vert_0$ is the $\ell_0$ pseudo-norm, which counts the non-zero elements in $\vectx$.
+The count of non-zero elements is also referred to as the cardinality of the solution.
+Then, the recovery objective in Eq. \eqref{intro_3} is to minimize the cardinality of $\vectx$ while satisfying the optimization constraints.
+This approach is commonly referred to as solving the sparse NNLS (S-NNLS) problem.

+The S-NNLS problem is becoming increasingly popular in certain applications where the non-negative solution needs to be recovered from a limited number of measurements.
+For example, in \cite{ghosh2013fiber} an S-NNLS method was applied to magnetic resonance imaging (MRI) data to reconstruct narrow fiber-crossings from a limited number of acquisitions.
+In \cite{meng2011bayesian}, another method was used to uncover regulatory networks from micro-array mRNA expression profiles from breast cancer data.
+In \cite{nalci:2016ISMRM,liu2017global}, an S-NNLS method was applied to functional MRI data to estimate sparsely repeating spatio-temporal activation patterns in the human brain.
+S-NNLS solvers are also used in applied mathematics for designing dictionaries for sparse representations, such as sparse NMF and non-negative K-SVD \cite{peharz2012sparse,aharon2005k}.

-Directly solving Eq. \eqref{intro_3} is not tractable, since the $\ell_0$ pseudo-norm is not convex and the problem is NP-hard \cite{eladbook}.
-Therefore, various `greedy' algorithms have been been proposed to approximate the solution \cite{eladbook,eldar2012compressed}.
-One example is the class of algorithms known as Orthogonal Matching Pursuit (OMP) \cite{pati1993orthogonal}, which successively select non-zero elements of $\vect{x}$ in a greedy fashion.
+The objective function in Eq. \eqref{intro_3} is not tractable since the $\ell_0$ penalty is not convex and the problem is NP-hard \cite{jiang2009note,eladbook}.
+Therefore, `greedy' algorithms have been proposed to approximate the solution \cite{tropp2007signal,needell2009cosamp,mallat1993matching,needell2009uniform,c3}.
+An example is the class of algorithms known as Orthogonal Matching Pursuit (OMP) \cite{ tropp2007signal,pati1993orthogonal}, which greedily selects the non-zero elements of $\vect{x}$.
 In order to adapt OMP to the S-NNLS problem, the criterion by which a new non-zero element of $\vectx$ is selected is modified to select the one having the largest \textit{positive} value \cite{c3}.
-Another approach in this class of algorithms first finds an $\vectx$ such that $\Vert \vecty - \Phi\vectx \Vert_2 \leq \epsilon$ and $\vectx \geq 0$ using the active-set Lawson-Hanson algorithm \cite{lawson1974solving} and then prunes $\vectx$ in a greedy fashion until $\Vert \vectx \Vert_0 \leq K$, where $K$ is a pre-specified desired cardinality \cite{peharz2012sparse}.